macder/wfv-validation/README.md

 * Custom rules
 * Custom error messages
 * No escape-on-input
-* Powerful helper methods for input rendering, escaping, filtering, and transforming
+* Powerful and customizable helper methods for input rendering, escaping, filtering, and transforming
 * Auto populate fields, including [checkboxes, radio](#checkboxes-and-radio) and [multi-selects](#select-and-multi-select)
 * Action hooks for validation pass and fail
 * Self POST - no redirects, no GET vars, no sessions, no cookies